Average 401(k) Balance by Age and Generation: The Complete Data

 Beyond the 401(k): Total Retirement Savings

-A 401(k) is often just one piece of the retirement picture.
-Many workers also have IRAs, Roth IRAs, brokerage accounts, pensions, or other savings.
+Your 401(k) is usually just one piece.
+A lot of people also have IRAs, Roth IRAs, brokerage accounts, or pensions.
 Fidelity's Q4 2025 data shows average IRA balances by generation alongside 401(k) balances:

 | Generation | Avg 401(k) | Avg IRA | Combined |